-Citibank has an ongoing promotion for new to bank customers from April 1 to July 31, 2020, wherein you can get P5,000 SM Gift Pass Welcome Gift Spend if you accumulate at least PHP20,000 on your new Citi credit card within 60 days from receipt.
+Citibank has an ongoing promotion for new to bank customers from now to July 31, 2021, wherein you can get P5,000 SM Gift Pass Welcome Gift Spend if you accumulate at least PHP20,000 on your new Citi credit card within 60 days from receipt.
 The first-year annual fee is also waived.

 Click here if you want to apply or if you want to learn more about Citibank Cash Back Card

 American Express® Cashback Credit Card as we all know is only available via BDO.
 You can get 1% cashback on local purchases and 2% on overseas purchases and you can enjoy a 5% cashback within the first 3 months of card issuance.
 And there’s no rebate cap!

 The cashback only applies to goods and services and there are excluded items that you need to check out before you sign up.

 The 5% bonus cashback is for customers (P2,500 cap) who will activate and use their CARD for both local and/or overseas purchases within the first 3 months of CARD Issuance. the bonus cashback earned shall be credited to the Basic CARDMEMBER’s account on the 4th month after the first 3 months of CARD Issuance.